View Button & Field Configuration

 userPrompt String

-Default user prompt that appears when the generation dialog opens (view button) or when the section is rendered.
+Default user prompt that appears when the generation dialog opens.
 Without a predefined prompt, the input field will be empty.
 Users can edit the prompt before generating content.

 buttons: